-Mrs Prada admits to dislike snobbery.
-Most of her designs don’t include an obvious reference to brand’s logo.
+Mrs Prada admits disliking snobbery.
+Most of her designs don’t include an obvious reference to the brand’s logo.
 At the same time though, you can’t walk past a person wearing something Gucci, without thinking: “Oh, wow, isn’t that Gucci that belt over there?
 I’m such a poor fuck”.
-Insects, butterflies, red snakes, cartoon ghosts, GG monogram… there are so many symbols that scream Gucci immediately, while at the same time, Prada is more about reversed snobbery, making luxury recognisable for only those who belong to so called elite and know the specific aesthetics.
+Insects, butterflies, red snakes, cartoon ghosts, GG monogram… there are so many symbols that scream Gucci immediately, while at the same time, Prada is more about reversed snobbery, making luxury recognisable for only those who belong to the so-called elite and know the specific aesthetics.

 Picture of Miuccia Prada